Monte Carlo generation of localised particle trajectories: Acknowledgements

 \section{Acknowledgements}

 The authors thank CONACyT for financial support; IA though a scholarship and JPE via ``Ciencia de Fronteras'' project \#\!\!
 170724.
 They are indebted to Christian Schubert, Idrish Huet \& Anabel Trejo for helpful discussions, and thank Olindo Corradini for useful suggestions.
+They also thank an anonymous referee for helpful comments regarding statistical uncertainties.

 \onecolumngrid